 Hi Dear Readers!
 Let’s start September with some of the most important events of the month in Japan.
-Japan is well known by its well prepared infrastructure and education about earthquakes and every September 1st is set as the day of disaster prevention, or 防災訓練.
+Japan is well known for its well-prepared infrastructure and education about earthquakes and every September 1st is set as the day of disaster prevention or 防災訓練.
 This date is marked on the calendar since there was a major earthquake (Great Kanto earthquake) in 1923.
 Another event happens with the celebration of the full moon this month.
 It is called Tsukimi (月見) and a lot of people will gather to see the full moon and participate in different activities as well as eating special food like Tsukimi dango, udon… But let’s move to our special volume of Around the world with PayPay!
-From a land down under, the country of the boomerang, the kangaroos, huge bugs, Mad Max and of course AC/DC… Australia!
-Let me introduce to you our 3 aussie guests today, but first, if you missed the previous volumes of Around the world, you can find all of them by clicking here.
+From a land down under, the country of the boomerang, the kangaroos, huge bugs, Mad Max, and of course AC/DC… Australia!
+Let me introduce to you our 3 Aussie guests today, but first, if you missed the previous volumes of Around the world, you can find all of them by clicking here.
 Let’s get started!

 Let’s talk about your community here in Japan, how do you find something connected to your culture when you need it?